ChideraDev/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-The _memcpy() function copies n bytes from memory area src to memory area dest, returns a pointer to dest Returns a pointer to the first occurrence of the character c in the string s, or NULL if the character is not found Returns the number of bytes in the initial segment of s which consist only of bytes from accept
+The _memcpy() function copies n bytes from memory area src to memory area dest, returns a pointer to dest Returns a pointer to the first occurrence of the character c in the string s, or NULL if the character is not found Returns the number of bytes in the initial segment of s which consist only of bytes from accept The _strpbrk() function locates the first occurrence in the string s of any of the bytes in the string accept, returns a pointer to the byte in s that matches one of the bytes in accept, or NULL if no such byte is found